torkvell/localJob-server/README.md

 Main user stories:

-- As a private person I want to find local help with small work tasks quickly and efficient.
+- As a job provider I want to find local help with small work tasks quickly and efficient.
-- As a company I would like to easily and quickly find small jobs nearby.
+- As a company I would like to easily and quickly find jobs nearby.

 Detailed user stories:

-- As a private person I want to be able to post a job with a title, description, price and picture
+- As a job provider I want to be able to post a job with a title, description, price and picture
 - As a company I want to be able to see a list of all job posts in my city
 - As a company I want to be able to filter on job types
 - As a company I want to be able to see all jobs on a map